 The Gambling Commission was set up under the Gambling Act 2005 to regulate gambling in Great Britain in partnership with licensing authorities.
 It is an independent non-departmental public body sponsored by the Department for Culture, Media and Sport (DCMS) and paid for by the organisations and individuals licensed by them.

 They permit gambling and, through effective regulation and public engagement, ensure that crime is kept out of gambling; that gambling is fair and open; and that children and the vulnerable are protected.
 They license operators and individuals providing gambling services in Great Britain.

-Why does the Regional Health Lottery need a licence and for what?
+Why does the CIC need a licence and for what?

 The Gambling Act 2005 requires that all organisations and societies, including CICs which operate a lottery, must be licensed by The Gambling Commission or a Local Authority.
 All 3 Health CICs operating within The Health Lottery are fully licensed by the Gambling Commission.